xubingyue/snackis/README.md

 ![decrypt example](images/decrypt.png?raw=true)

 ### Invites
 Type ```invite foo@bar.com``` in the reader and press ```Return``` to create a new invite.
 Snackis will send an email containing your public encryption-key to the specified address.
-When an invite is accepted/rejected, a reply is sent to inform the inviting peer.
+When an invite is accepted, a reply is sent to inform the inviting peer.
 The easiest way to see how it works is to send an invite to your own address.

 ### Peers
 Type ```peer-search``` in the reader and press ```Return``` to search Peers locally.
 Peers are sorted by name.
 A short-cut is provided to find peers by id; execute ```peer id``` to open the specified peer, any unique part of the id will do.